noman024/ocr/README.md

 ## Support

 For issues and questions:
-1. Check the logs in Google Cloud Console
+1. Check the Railway deployment logs
-2. Verify Vision API quotas and billing
+2. Verify Tesseract OCR installation
 3. Test with sample images provided
 4. Check rate limiting and caching status